petterssonb/portfolio-project/README.md

   -	IoT Core rules or processing functions route the data to DynamoDB for structured storage.

 4. DynamoDB → Lambda:
- -	DynamoDB Streams trigger a Lambda function to process and format the data.
+  - Lambda retrieves data from the database and formats it.

-5. Lambda → Grafana:
+5. Lambda → AWS Amplify (React Frontend):
- - The processed data is sent to Grafana for real-time visualization and analytics.
+ - The processed data is made available to AWS Amplify, which powers a React-based web application for real-time visualization and user interaction.

 ## Use Case